digitalbricklayer/techteapotcom/content/posts/a-new-dawn.md

 {{< figure src="/images/tech-teapot-hugo-compilation.png#center" title="Compiling the Tech Teapot from the command line" alt="Compiling the Tech Teapot" >}}

 All of the Hugo code is executed when the website is compiled into static web pages.
-The web server chooses which file to pick up off the disk and send it as quickly as possible to the user's browser.
+The web server receives a request from your browser, the web server then chooses which file to pick up off the disk and send it as quickly as possible back to the browser.
+Contrast that with what happens with a typical CMS.
+You request a page in your browser, the web server then executes some code on the server typically PHP.
+The code then decides what content is required, and retrieves it from the database.
+Multiple requests to the database will likely be required for each page.
+The web server then returns the page when it has been processed properly back to the browser.
+Much of the above can be avoided by the user of a web cache which will likely be as fast or even faster than a static site if the cache is warm i.e. the page is already in the cache.
+But, it is quite complex to get all of those pieces working together.
+With Hugo the complexity is confined to ensuring the compiled output, the website is as your desire it.
+Deployment is relatively simple.